Skip to main content

 When you get paid directly by guests

-When you receive payment directly from guests, the operator of the app or website may still be required to account for GST on the supply.
-This is the case when they are treated as an online marketplace and the supplier of the services.
+When guests pay you directly, the online marketplace may still have to account for GST on the supply.
+This is the case when they are treated as the supplier of the services.

 The online marketplace may collect the GST they owe us from you directly.